ChiruhasBobbadi/MarginAndBrokerageCalculatorForZerodha/README.md

 # Margin and brokerge calculator

-This app is developed as a result of my habbit of trading
+This app is developed by me because of my habbit of day trading in Zerodha.

-This app solves my problem of frequently calculating margins for intraday stocks in zerodha platform and saves my most valuable trading time
+This app solves my problem of frequently calculating margins for intraday stocks in zerodha platform and saves my most valuable trading time and i hope it saves your valuable time too.

 #Tech Stack: